nicdgonzalez/knight/README.md

 ### ⏳ Scheduling

+The program alone only determines which theme should be set at any given time.
-In order to have the program run itself throughout the day, you need to use some sort of scheduler.
+In order to have the program run itself throughout the day, you need to use a scheduler.

-Here are some example scripts to help quickstart the process:
+Most Linux distributions have built-in schedulers, like [systemd], and alternatives are easy to install using package managers.
+The following are example services + scripts to help quickstart the process:

 <details>
     <summary>systemd</summary>